 Building and/or site preservation nominations must include a description of the scope of the work done on the building/site, information about phases of the project, evidence to justify the restoration decisions made (photographs, old documents, architectural evidence, etc.), a structural report if one was prepared, and before-and-after photographs.

 The narrative of this nomination must include a description of the planning process for the exhibit and an evaluation of its effectiveness.
-Support materials must include photographs of the exhibit in place, sample label copy, drawings showing the layout and size of the exhibit space, and a general description of artifacts if applicable.
+Support materials must include photographs of the exhibit in place, sample label copy, drawings showing the layout and size of the exhibit space, and a general description of what was exhibited.

 Periodicals-Regularly released publications (annual, quarterly, monthly, etc.) may be nominated.
 If major changes have been made, before and after examples must be included.
-A full year of publications must be submitted as well.
 Periodicals that have previously won an award from IAM must demonstrate a new design or new focus.
 Indicate if the institution’s annual report is programmatic, financial or both.
 Popular Publications- Pictorial books, cookbooks, guide books, coloring books, and some exhibit catalogs are examples.
 The nomination must include information about planning for the publications, authorship, and design, and the relationship between the publication and the mission of the institution.
 Promotional/Informative Materials- Informational brochures, pamphlets, development program publications, annual reports, calendars, posters, policy and procedures manuals, docent training manuals, etc. Include sample(s) of page(s).

 A partnership, for this award, is a formal arrangement between a learning institution (museum, zoo, nature center, etc.) and another institution such as a school/college/university, government, taxing district, association, private sector organization, or public profit and/or nonprofit institution to provide a program, service or resource that supports and advances the mission of both partners and engages and empowers the chosen community.
-Examples are partnering on a curriculum to connect students to a museum, partnering with health providers to serve patients with Alzheimer’s, autism, etc., camp programs, workshop series, a community vegetable garden, serving underserve audiences, etc. Please include why the partnership was formed, the goals for each partner, the outcomes and how success was measured and achieved.
+Examples are partnering on a curriculum to connect students to a museum, partnering with health providers to serve patients with Alzheimer’s, autism, etc., camp programs, workshop series, a community vegetable garden, serving underserve audiences, etc. Please include why the partnership was formed and if it is now continual or only for one time.